-Ali McLean at the Aurora Zone sent along the image below, showing a full moon and the aurora borealis, or northern lights.
+Ali McLean at the Aurora Zone sent along the image above, showing a full moon and the aurora borealis, or northern lights.
 Ali said:

 If you ever read that a full moon means you can’t see the northern lights … here’s awesome proof to the contrary.

 Auroras are beautiful natural phenomena, whose primary cause is activity on the sun.
 They happen when charged particles from storms on the sun strike atoms and molecules in Earth’s atmosphere.
 The charged solar particles excite those earthly atoms, causing them to light up, creating the aurora.
 This sort of activity in Earth’s atmosphere happens during geomagnetic storms, and a full moon has absolutely no effect on either solar storms or geomagnetic storms.
 Still, as every astronomer knows, a full moon casts a lot of light in the sky.
 Can that light drown an aurora from view?

 The answer depends on the strength of the aurora.
 A weak auroral display might be drowned in bright moonlight, just as bright moonlight can drown faint stars from view.
 But, as the photos on this page show, a strong auroral display can withstand bright moonlight.
 AndyOz, who wrote a particularly good article on this subject, which you can access here, wrote:

 If you get a moderate to high level of [auroral] activity … you should still get a good view of the northern lights.
 In some cases when there has been a solar storm and the level of activity is very high, the moon can actually enhance the viewing and make the display look even more magical.
 So it all really depends on how strong a display you are witnessing.

 Some photographers say they actually prefer to capture the aurora when there’s a moon in the sky.
 Todd Salat at the website AuroraHunter.com wrote of shooting the aurora in moonlight: